-On March 20, 2020, Newfoundland issued an emergency order that required all individuals (with some exceptions) who entered the province to self-isolate for 14 days.
-One and a half months later on May 4, 2020, Newfoundland issued another emergency order that banned anyone from entering the province, with the exception of Newfoundland residents, certain asymptomatic workers, and exceptional cases who have been approved for travel in advance by NL's Chief Medical Officer of Health.
+On March 20, 2020, Newfoundland and Labrador issued an emergency order that required all individuals (with some exceptions) who entered the province to self-isolate for 14 days.
+One and a half months later on May 4, 2020, Newfoundland and Labrador issued another emergency order that banned anyone from entering the province, with the exception of Newfoundland and Labrador residents, certain asymptomatic workers, and exceptional cases who have been approved for travel in advance by Newfoundland and Labrador's Chief Medical Officer of Health.

-One casualty of the travel ban was Kimberley Taylor, a Halifax woman and regular visitor to Newfoundland to call on family.
+One casualty of the travel ban was Kimberley Taylor, a Halifax woman and regular visitor to Newfoundland and Labrador to call on family.
 Ms Taylor's mother passed away the day before the travel ban came into effect.
 When she learned of her mother's passing, she immediately attempted to apply for an exemption from the travel ban.
-Her initial phone calls and emails to the Newfoundland government went unanswered.
-While waiting, she prepared a detailed self-isolation plan that would prevent her from encountering anyone other than immediate family once in Newfoundland.
-However, the Newfoundland government ultimately rejected her request for an exemption, denying Ms Taylor the ability to grieve with her family and to say goodbye to her mother.
+Her initial phone calls and emails to the Newfoundland and Labrador government went unanswered.
+While waiting, she prepared a detailed self-isolation plan that would prevent her from encountering anyone other than immediate family once in Newfoundland and Labrador.
+However, the provincial government ultimately rejected her request for an exemption, denying Ms Taylor the ability to grieve with her family and to say goodbye to her mother.

-CIVIL LIBERTIES GRADING FOR NEWFOUNDLAND BORDER CLOSURES: F
+CIVIL LIBERTIES GRADING FOR NEWFOUNDLAND AND LABRADOR BORDER CLOSURES: F